lozziboy/IAW_4AF_keylock_remover/README.md

     * connect Arduino uno3 to the serial usb of the pc and use software Arduino IDE upload EEPROG.ino to an Arduino uno r3

 ___
-* Step 4: wire eeprom 95160 to to Arduino
+* Step 4: wire eeprom 95160 to Arduino

    * open ECU IAW 4AF, locate eeprom 95160 and hook it with the SOP8 clamp
 	   <img src="https://github.com/lozziboy/IAW_4AF_keylock_remover/blob/main/images/SPI95160_pos.png" width="300">